eProsima/Integration-Service-docs/docs/index.rst

    :alt: eProsima
    :target: http://www.eprosima.com/

-*eProsima Integration Services* is a library and an utility based on *Fast RTPS* for making communication bridges between different systems, services and protocols.
-With *Integration Services* the user can create parametric communication bridges between applications.
-At the same time, it is able to perform some transformations over the messages such as customized routing, mapping between input and output attributes or data modification.
+*eProsima Integration Service* is a library based on *Fast RTPS* for creating parameterized communication bridges between different systems, services and protocols.
+Also it is able to perform some transformations over the messages such as customized routing, mapping between input and output attributes or data modification.

-Some of the main features of *Integration Services* are:
+Some of the main features of *Integration Service* are:

 * Connects two different domains.
 * Mapping between different data types.